Written by: Mick Simmons, MD – Written on: Oct 2017

 Antioxidants give the best benefits to the following:

 - Heart – Did you know that there is a kind of cholesterol called oxidized cholesterol?
 This is basically cholesterol that has been exposed to free radicals.
-Once oxidized cholesterol exists in the artery walls, it will dig its way into the heart until it blocks the arteries and eventually cause a heart attack.
+Once oxidized cholesterol exists in the artery walls, it will dig its way into the heart until it blocks the arteries and eventually causes a heart attack.
 One of the many things antioxidants do is protect our heart from harmful substances.
 In the process of doing this, it prevents heart diseases.

 - DNA – Free radicals affect the way DNA operates.
 Sometimes, they can even lead to the formation of cancerous tumors.
 Lab studies have shown that antioxidants can control the development of cancerous tumors.
 They can also help in preventing damage to body cells and can restore deteriorated DNA.